September 11, 2020 NHTSA CAMPAIGN NUMBER: 20V556000

 Remedy

 Nissan will notify owners, and dealers will inspect and, as necessary, replace the headlight assemblies, free of charge.
-The recall is expected to begin on October 20, 2020.
-Owners may contact Nissan customer service at 1-800-867-7669.
-Nissan’s number for this recall is PC751.
+The recall began October 20, 2020.
+Owners may contact Nissan

 Notes